 Option Description Profile Name Enter a name for the profile.
 Basic Select to display the basic options for configuration.
 Advanced Select to configure the profile using XML on the XML Configuration tab.
 Displays advanced options for configuration.
 This option is only available for Windows, macOS, and Linux profiles.

 AntiVirus Protection

-Enable antivirus protection.
+Enable AV protection.
 Some options only display if you enable Advanced view.
+Enable or disable the eye icon to show or hide this feature from the end user in FortiClient.
 Configure the following options: